kengibson1111/tour-of-go/README.md

 ## Lessons

-* functions (value) - yes, functions are 1st class citizens in golang.
-And when that happens, the possibilities are almost endless.
-In the sample, compute() has a function parameter.
-All compute() knows is that the function will accept 2 values and compute() will pass 3 and 4 as the values to the function parameter.
-Now you can pass any function that meets the parameter spec and it will do something with the values 3 and 4. math.Pow meets the spec, but you can also define your own function that also meets the spec. compute() doesn't care.

 * functions (closure) - closures are cool.
 They can reference variables outside of their local function scope.
   So in the sample, adder() is returning a closure that can mutate its own sum variable.
 Seems like a potential implementation for basic map reductions.